whatyouhide/whatyouhide.github.io/_posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc.md

 We built a lexer and a parser for transforming strings representing Elixir lists to actual Elixir lists.
 We used the `leex` Erlang module to generate the lexer and the `yecc` module to generate the parser.

+We only covered the basics of these two tools: they can do more complicated things (`yecc` generates LALR parsers if you know what that means) but for that, as usual, there's their [documentation][docs-parsetools].

+---

 I'm realizing just now that this post, even if it's my first post about Elixir, contains barely any Elixir.
-Let's just see this as an opportunity to sing the praises of how easy it is to use Erlang from Elixir, shall we? :)
+Let's just see this as an opportunity to sing the praises of how easy it is to use Erlang from Elixir, shall we?

 [wiki-lexical-analysis]: http://en.wikipedia.org/wiki/Lexical_analysis